-Digital asset management (DAM) consolidates an organization’s digital content into a single location, making it easier to access, manage and distribute with internal teams, partners, and customers.
+Digital asset management (DAM) consolidates an organization’s digital content into a single location, making it easier to access, manage, and distribute to internal teams, partners, and customers.
+Traditionally, DAM was considered a business-critical function for any organization that regularly produces digital content and media assets, especially as content creation has increased to meet demand.

 Search for content quickly and find it as soon as you need it

-Let’s say you produced content last year that you want reuse for an upcoming project.
-If you do not have a centralized way of tracking content production, it will take a lot of time to find and recover those media assets.
-And it can become challenging when people leave the company.
+Let’s say you produced content last year that you want to reuse for an upcoming project.
+Finding and recovering those media assets will take months if you do not have a centralized and scalable way to tag content.
+Furthermore, it can become even more challenging when people leave the company and take their knowledge of where assets might be located.

-Have a clear picture of what you’ve already produced
+Have a clear picture of what is in your archive or media library

 What do I need to know about DAM?

-Digital asset management has a lot of terms that overlap and have led to much confusion.
-We want to demystify these terms so that you understand what the differences are and will know what they mean if you come across them.
+Digital asset management uses many terms that overlap.
+We want to demystify these terms so that you understand the differences and know what they mean when encountering them.

 Digital Asset Management System is a broad set of software solutions that help people store, manage, and share their content.
-They come in a variety of forms, from on-premise solutions to fully in the cloud, or some hybrid of the two.
+They come in various forms, from on-premise solutions to fully in the cloud, or some hybrid.

-What can be confusing is that any system that someone is using to store their assets could be construed as their “DAM” system.
-So it is often used interchangeably with specific solutions that are positioned as DAM systems or with any collection of tools, applications, or software solutions that operate together as one digital asset management system.
+It can be confusing that any system someone uses to store their assets could be construed as their “DAM” system.
+So it is often used interchangeably with specific solutions positioned as DAM systems or with any collection of tools, applications, or software solutions that operate together as one digital asset management system.

 There are a few other terms that we put in the same camp like this one.
 DAM Solution (or DAM Software) is a commonly used term that encompasses a software or application tool, or set of applications and tools, that helps organizations and individuals effectively manage their digital content.

-Another is DAM Platform, which is a singular solution that comes with a diverse set of tools, features, and capabilities to streamline the production, management, and distribution of content.
-This term stands apart from the others in that it’s more about a single solution that has extensive capabilities to handle all aspects of digital asset management whereas the others may involve a collection of applications and tools.
+Another is DAM Platform, a singular solution with diverse tools, features, and capabilities to streamline content production, management, and distribution.
+This term stands apart from the others in that it’s more about a single solution with extensive capabilities to handle all aspects of digital asset management.
+In contrast, the others may involve a collection of applications and tools.

 Is digital asset management the same as content management?